 Don’t alienate your colleagues by bragging about your awesome new gig and sky-high career path trajectory.
 Leave on good terms by spinning the reasons for your resignation.
 Don’t say you’re moving on to bigger and better things.
 Instead, make your boss and co-workers feel like it’s nothing personal against them or the job.

 4. Don’t insult anyone or anything.

-5. Stay on top of your responsibilities.
+5. Stay on top of your job responsibilities.

-6. Continue to adhere to office protocol.
+6. Continue adhering to office protocol.

-You worked hard for that professional persona, so leave your boss and colleagues with the right impression.
-Remain gracious, and remember to thank your supervisors for the opportunity.
+You worked hard for your professional reputation, so leave your boss and colleagues with the right impression.
+Remain gracious and remember to thank your supervisors for the opportunities they provided.
 Explain how the job has helped you grow professionally.